GoAdminGroup/docs/en/quick_start.md

 	// Instantiate a GoAdmin engine object.
 	eng := engine.Default()

-	// GoAdmin global configuration, can also be written as a json to be imported. cfg := config.Config{
+	// GoAdmin global configuration, can also be imported as a json file. cfg := config.Config{
 		Databases: []config.Database{
 			{